mklabs/dotfiles/readme.md

 Will symlink the appropriate files in `.dotfiles` to the home directory.

 The install script also clones in `rupa/z` repository, because it is so handy.

-### ./bin

-The `./bin` directory is used to put globally available scripts and programs.
-This directory is added to the $PATH.

 ### Git template